OpenCores

 I had thought this was a mechanical problem in my dev board but it isn't.
 I have replicated the problem in the simulation test bench.

-ja_rd was assigned over 11 years ago
+ja_rd was assigned about 12 years ago

-ja_rd commented over 11 years ago
+ja_rd commented about 12 years ago

 It's a problem with the PC reset logic.
 PC is not being incremented after fetching the first instruction (a relative jump).
 Then the relative jump goes to an address 4 bytes before the intended target.
 At that address there's a 'jr' (jump to register) which is part of the opcode emulation decoding logic, and the code derails.